Everything you need to know about US work visas

 - H2A (for seasonal agricultural workers)

 This Work Visa issued to specialists for temporary or seasonal work in agriculture for a maximum of one year.
-Specialists applying for this visa are required to have relevant work experience and receive a job offer from an employer in the United States.
-Most often, the employee is provided housing and meals.
-H2A visa applications are usually offered in the southern states of Arizona, New Mexico, Texas, Louisiana and Mississippi.
+Specialists applying for this visa are required to have relevant work experience and to receive a job offer from an employer in the United States.
+Most often, the employee is provided with housing and food.
+Typically, work on an H2A visa is offered in the southern states - Arizona, New Mexico, Texas, Louisiana and Mississippi.

 - H2B (for seasonal workers of different professions)